 Kids love to decorate cakes!
-Plus they make great blank canvases for creativity.
-Here are lots of tips and ideas for kids cake decorating at different ages, toddlers through tweens.
+Plus, cakes make great blank canvases for creativity.
+Here are lots of tips and ideas for kids’ cake decorating at different ages, toddlers through tweens.

 We like our celebrations around here.
 And for us a celebration is usually a good excuse to bake a pie or decorate a cake.
-And then balloons, flowers, and a dance party have a way of getting thrown in, too, just because momentum has already been gained with the cake thing.
+And then balloons, flowers, and a dance party usually get thrown in, too!

-- Draw pictures on a frosted cake with writer icing (as with this outer space cake or this flower anytime celebration cake)
+- Draw pictures on a frosted cake with writer icing (as with this outer space cake)

 - Decorate a frosted cake with small items such as sprinkles, tiny candies, dried fruits, fresh berries, nuts, or edible flowers

-- Add paper artwork to a cake with skewers (as with this paper bird perched on top of a spring nest cake)
+- Add paper artwork to a cake with skewers (like this paper bird perched on top of a spring nest cake)

 - Make a mini bunting and hang it over the cake between two bamboo skewers

-- And, of course, kids can use a piping bag and decorating tips to make icing stars, flowers, and other piped designs on their cakes as Maia and Daphne did in the photos above.
-It takes some practice and no one (child or adult) should expect perfection their first few times.
-Maia learned by watching cake decorating videos and practicing on parchment paper and multiple cakes.
+- And, of course, kids can use a piping bag and decorating tips to make icing stars, flowers, and other piped designs on their cakes.
+Just remember this takes some practice, and no one (child or adult) should expect perfection their first few times!

-- If you have multiple kids as for a party or large family, you may want to decorate cupcakes, mini cakes (baked in child-sized baking tins), or a single cake layer.
+- If you have multiple kids as for a party or large family, you can decorate cupcakes, mini cakes (baked in child-sized baking tins), or a single cake layer.

 Kids Cake Decorating Tips by Age